 Season of Concern understands the difficulties that arise if a theater artist can’t work.
-That’s why we are proud to offer emergency financial assistance to Chicago theater makers for health-related issues.
+That’s why we provide emergency financial assistance to all Chicago theater makers for a variety of issues, including:

 Supporting AIDS service organizations since 1987 In addition to supporting individual theater artists, Season of Concern Chicago has been making significant grants to Chicago AIDS service organizations for more than 30 years.